DS1826/02-project-konmari/README.md

-# 02-project-konmari
-Code Refactoring Project
+# Project Konmari

+## General Information
+This code refactoring project for Horiseon's website creates a cleaner codebase that both follows accessibility standards and enables the website to be optimized for search engines.

+## Technologies
+This project is created with:
+* HTML
+* CSS

+## Launch
+This website is accessible via most web browsers and can be accessed at the following link: https://ds1826.github.io/02-project-konmari/

+## Inspiration
-Taking inspiration from Marie Kondo's the KonMari Method™
+This project takes inspiration from Marie Kondo's the KonMari Method™ and the GW Coding Bootcamp's HTML and CSS Bootcamp sessions.

-Updates are as follows:
+## Contact
+Created by @DS1826

+## Developer Modification Notes

 <ul>
 <li>Added alt text to all img tags for accessibility.</li>